Modern History Playlist

 Key Aspects of INA

-| Formation | 1942 by Mohan Singh, revived by Subhas Bose in 1943 |
+| Formation | 1942 (Mohan Singh); revived by Subhas Bose (1943). | Demonstrated militant opportunism to leverage WWII. |

-| Provisional Govt | Azad Hind declared in Singapore (Oct 1943) |
+| Provisional Govt | Azad Hind declared in Singapore (Oct 1943). | Symbolized a claim to Indian sovereignty on foreign soil. |

-| INA Trials | Red Fort trials of Shah Nawaz, Sehgal, Dhillon (1945–46) |
+| INA Trials | Red Fort trials of Shah Nawaz, Sehgal, Dhillon (1945–46). | Exposed British weakness and eroded loyalty of the Indian Army. |

-| Impact | Mass protests, unity across communities, inspired 1946 Naval Mutiny, weakened British rule |
+| Impact | Mass protests, unity across communal lines. | Final catalyst for decolonization; British realized military rule was impossible. |

 Fun Facts

-Netaji Subhas Bose traveled from Germany to Japan in a German and later Japanese submarine — one of the most daring wartime journeys.
+Netaji Subhas Bose traveled from Germany to Japan in a German and later Japanese submarine—one of the most daring wartime journeys.

-The INA’s 'Jai Hind' slogan later became India’s national salutation.
+The INA’s slogan 'Jai Hind' later became India’s national salutation.

 Mains Key Points